Understand B1/B2 visitor visa rules, requirements, processing time, and renewal steps.

 Fill out Form DS-160 online.
 This form collects your personal, travel, and background information.
 After submission, print the confirmation page with the barcode.
 You will need it for your interview.

-The B1/B2 visa fee is $185.
+The B1/B2 visa application fee is currently $185 through May 29, 2026.
+Effective May 30, 2026, this fee will increase to $205.
 Payment methods vary by country and embassy.
-Keep the receipt as proof of payment; it’s required to schedule your interview.
+Keep the receipt as proof of payment; it's required to schedule your interview.

 Book your B1/B2 visa appointment at the nearest U.S. embassy or consulate.
 Wait times differ by location, so check the U.S. visa appointment wait times page for current estimates.